Edinburgh-Genome-Foundry/GoldenHinges/README.rst

 the original solution will always be prefered, so no base change will be suggested unless strictly necessary.

-If the input record has `DnaChisel <https://github.com/Edinburgh-Genome-Foundry/DnaChisel>`_ annotations such as ``@AvoidChanges`` or ``@EnforceTranslation``, these will be enforced to forbid some mutations.
+If the input record has `DNA Chisel <https://github.com/Edinburgh-Genome-Foundry/DnaChisel>`_ annotations such as ``@AvoidChanges`` or ``@EnforceTranslation``, these will be enforced to forbid some mutations.